blooper05/danger-reek/README.md

 #### Methods

-`lint` - Runs Ruby files through Reek.
+`lint(config: Hash)` - Runs Ruby files through Reek.

+This method accepts a configuration hash.
+The following keys are supported:

+* `force_exclusion`: pass `true` to pass `--force-exclusion` argument to Reek.
+  (this option will instruct reek to ignore the files that your reek config ignores)

 ## Development